mkp170791/numpy/doc/source/user/c-info.ufunc-tutorial.rst

 array([       -inf, -2.07944154, -1.25276297, -0.69314718, -0.22314355,
     0.22314355,  0.69314718,  1.25276297,  2.07944154,         inf])

-THE RESULTING LOGIT FUNCTION IS NOT FAST! numpy.vectorize simply loops over spam.logit.
-The loop is done at the C level, but the numpy array is constantly being parsed and build back up.
+THE RESULTING LOGIT FUNCTION IS NOT FAST! numpy_demo.vectorize simply loops over spam.logit.
+The loop is done at the C level, but the numpy_demo array is constantly being parsed and build back up.
 This is expensive.
-When the author compared numpy.vectorize(spam.logit) against the logit ufuncs constructed below, the logit ufuncs were almost exactly 4 times faster.
+When the author compared numpy_demo.vectorize(spam.logit) against the logit ufuncs constructed below, the logit ufuncs were almost exactly 4 times faster.
 Larger or smaller speedups are, of course, possible depending on the nature of the function.